 Creation of a Zone is done in Control System->Zone

 After the zone is created it can then be assigned to any number of control systems through the zone assignment view in grid view.
+If a zone is selected for a control system and that zone already exists on the control system, it will switch positions with the current slot it is on.
 The only limitation of the zone is the target will be the same for each control system, that is, these controllers would have to have a common target, whether it be a group, address, system address or system variable number.
 You can always target broadcast for the zone.

 Once the zone has been created and control systems have been associated, the user is free to use the zone in the targets.